fuzhufozhu/ali_lot/intl.en-US/Best Practices/Control Raspberry Pi servers from IoT Platform.md

 3. Add the SSHCommandSender.java file.
 The SSHCommandSender.java file contains the main method that is used to send SSH commands and receive responses to SSH commands.
 In the SSHCommandSender.java file, you must enter your Alibaba Cloud account information including AccessKey ID and AccessKey Secret, and device certificate information including ProductKey and DeviceName, and SSH command.

-    ```
+    ``` {#codeblock_zal_vkw_vhb}
     public class SSHCommandSender {

     	//===================Start to Enter Required Parameters===========================

     	//AccessKey ID of your Alibaba Cloud account

     	private static String accessKeyID = "";

     	//AccessKey Secret of your Alibaba Cloud account

     	private static String accessKeySecret = "";

     	//ProductKey

     	private static String productKey = "";

     	//DeviceName

     	private static String deviceName = "";

     	//===================End===========================

     	public static void main(String[] args) throws ServerException, ClientException, UnsupportedEncodingException {

     		//The Linux command

     		String payload = "uname -a";

     		//Construct an RRPC request

     		RRpcRequest request = new RRpcRequest();

     		request.setProductKey(productKey);

     		request.setDeviceName(deviceName);

     		request.setRequestBase64Byte(Base64.encodeBase64String(payload.getBytes()));

     		request.setTimeout(5000);

     		//Obtain information about the client connected to the Raspberry Pi server

     		DefaultAcsClient client = OpenApiClient.getClient(accessKeyID, accessKeySecret);

     		//Initiate an RRPC request

     		RRpcResponse response = (RRpcResponse) client.getAcsResponse(request);

     		//Process an RRPC response

     		//"response.getSuccess()" only indicates that the RRPC request has been sent.
 It does not indicate that the device has received the RRPC request and has returned a response.

     		//Identify whether the message has been received and a response has been returned according to the RrpcCode value.
-For more information, see https://help.aliyun.com/document_detail/69797.html.
+For more information, see the document of RRpc API.

     		if (response ! = null && "SUCCESS".equals(response.getRrpcCode())) {

     			//Output the response

     			System.out.println(new String(Base64.decodeBase64(response.getPayloadBase64Byte()), "UTF-8"));

     		} else {

     			//An error occurred while outputting the response and an RRPC code is displayed.

     			System.out.println(response.getRrpcCode());

     		}

     	}

     }
     ```